What is Holochain?¶

 - Data validation is a required application component; it’s implemented in callback functions that execute when data is about to be written.

 - Identity is managed via public key cryptography, similarly to SSH.
-Users create keys on their own machines.
+Users create keys on their own machines as part of the setup process, which means that login forms and password databases are unnecessary.

 - The back end and the front end both run on the devices of its users, not a server.